-Kihei is one of the smaller cities on the island of Maui, and full of entertainment.
-There are ten things you will not want to miss, including a visit to the Hawaiian Islands Humpback Whale National Marine Sanctuary.
+Kihei is one of the smaller cities on the island of Maui and is full of entertainment.
+Here are the top 10 Kihei activities you will not want to miss, including a visit to the Hawaiian Islands Humpback Whale National Marine Sanctuary.
 Kihei has six miles of beaches and is approximately twenty-five minutes from Kahului airport.
 It was once a destination place for Hawaiian royalty.

-From the beaches, you can enjoy views of Molokini, Kahoolawe, Lanai, and West Maui.
-Swimming, surfing, paddle boarding, and whale watching are just a few of the entertainments in this area.
+From the beaches, you can enjoy views of Molokini, Kahoʻolawe, Lanaʻi, and West Maui.
+Swimming, surfing, paddle boarding, and whale watching are just a few of the activities you can do in this area.
 Birdwatchers will enjoy Kealia Pond, on the north end of Hawaii.
-Nature lovers have plenty of places to go from boat tours to island tours.
-The list of ten things to do in Kihei is just a start for you to discover the hidden gems.
+Nature lovers have plenty of places to go, from boat tours to island tours.
+This list of ten things to do in Kihei is just a start for you to discover the hidden gems of South Maui.

 Redline Rafting Snorkel Tour to Molokini

-Coconut’s Café is a fish restaurant most famous for their fish tacos.
+Coconut’s Café is a fish restaurant most famous for its fish tacos.
 The restaurant started in 2009 and quickly became popular with locals and tourists.
-Coconut’s Café has grown to have more than one location, although this is the only one in Hawaii.
-They have received several awards like the 2013 Zagat award.
+Coconut’s Café has grown to have 2 locations in Kihei and now a location on the island of Kauaʻi.
+They have received several awards, including the 2013 Zagat Award.
 Enjoy surfboard tables, bamboo throughout, and the island décor and feel you desire when in Kihei.

 Kamaole Beach Parks

 Kamaole Beach Parks consist of three parks in South Kihei.
 The parks are between Wailea and Azeka shopping centers.
 If you ask locals about the parks, make sure you use Kam 1, Kam 2, or Kam 3 to find the right one.
 Kam 1 provides plenty of fun on the beach and in the water.
-It is also the largest of the three parks.
 You can barbecue, picnic, or enjoy a small party at this park.
 Kam 2 has volleyball courts, slip-n-slide, and swimming.
 Kam 3 is the place to go for birthday parties, group picnics, and water fun.
-The largest man-made slip-n-slide is set up at this park.
 All three parks have public restrooms, showers, and lifeguards.
-The three parks make up 36 oceanfront acres, with shady lawns and palm trees.
+The three parks comprise 36 oceanfront acres with shady lawns and palm trees.

 Redline Rafting Whale Watching (In Season)

-Redline is tour company for all manner of water activities, including whale watching tours when it is the right season.
-The whales migrate from Alaska to Hawaii each year, spending their winters in Hawaiian waters.
-They arrive in January and leave after April.
+Redline Rafting is a tour company for some of the best water activities, including whale-watching tours when it is the right season.
+The whales migrate from Alaska to Hawaii yearly, spending their winters in Hawaiian waters.
+They arrive in November and leave after April.
 You can see the North Pacific Humpback whale from one of the Redline boats.
 Their tours offer twenty-three spots per trip, with educational information provided.

 Surf Lesson at the Cove